wetherc/phorge-docker/README.md

     --env MYSQL_PASS=pass \
     --env PHORGE_REPOSITORY_PATH=/repos \
     -v /host/repo/path:/repos \
-    redpointgames/phorge
+    phorge
 ```

 Alternatively you can launch this image with Docker Compose.
-Refer to [Using Docker Compose](https://github.com/RedpointGames/phorge/blob/master/DOCKER-COMPOSE.md) for more information.
+Refer to [Using Docker Compose](./DOCKER-COMPOSE.md) for more information.

-**NOTICE:** This repository has been recently moved to `RedpointGames/phorge` and the Docker image to use is now `redpointgames/phorge`.  `hachque/phorge` will be kept in sync with `redpointgames/phorge` for the foreseeable future, so you don't need to update your configuration immediately.

 ## Configuration

-For basic configuration in getting the image running, refer to [Basic Configuration](https://github.com/RedpointGames/phorge/blob/master/BASIC-CONFIG.md).
+For basic configuration in getting the image running, refer to [Basic Configuration](./BASIC-CONFIG.md).

 For more advanced configuration topics including: